Mellor hill fort: History

 There is evidence of human activity on the site pre-dating the Iron Age, as far back as 8,000–6,000 BC.
 During this period Mellor may have been a knap site where flint tools were produced, and also may have been a seasonal camp.
 Over 200 lithics have been recovered and range from the early to the late Mesolithic.
 A high proportion of the flints are bladed tools, indicating that the people who produced them were hunter gatherers.
 Bronze Age artefacts are rare on the site, and there is no definitive indication of habitation in this period.
 Despite this, it is likely that the long-term habitation of the site had its roots in the late Bronze Age.

 A flint dagger was discovered on the site.
 This type of artefact is rare in Greater Manchester; the nearest comparable site is in Saddleworth.
 Its presence has been taken as an indication that during the Bronze Age the site was used for funerary practices.
 Many of the hills near Mellor are surmounted by Bronze Age funerary monuments such as Brown Low, Shaw Cairn, and Werneth Low, supporting the possibility that Mellor was also a funerary site.
-Also dating from the Bronze Age and found on the site was a rare high-status amber necklace.
+Also dating from the Bronze Age and found at Shaw Cairn was a rare high-status amber necklace.
 Amber does not occur naturally in Britain – the nearest source is the Baltic.
 It would have been traded over long distances.
 The necklace was discovered as part of a 4,000‑year‑old burial.